Elemental Development continues

 Watching society from the sidelines is hard at times.
-I really feel for everyone being tossed around and demanded of while the baseline oxygen of an artist (creativity and expression), lays dormant.
+I really feel for everyone being tossed around and demanded of while the baseline oxygen for an artist (creativity and expression), lays dormant.

 I’n the past two years i’ve hosted artists in one on one unofficial residencies.
 Sometimes to collaborate, sometimes just to share ideas and the washing up.
-Stepping into the deep end has proved a way of pushing myself into new experiences, and so with that in mind I put the invitation out to eleven SA artists to camp over four days at the hut.
+Recently I’ve discovered joy through being courageous within new things and in this vain of practice, stepping out into the deep end has proved a way of pushing myself into new experiences.
+With that in mind I put the invitation out to eleven SA artists to camp over four days at the hut.

 The main challenge was transforming the space from single purpose use to accommodate such a large group.
 I only have an outside shower so that was going to be the first issue and a shower needs water.
 Luckily my best mate Greg was on hand installing a temporary inside shower and bringing up a thousand litres of town water.
 The next things was shelter and wind breaks.
-Over two months I built these structures from found materials.
+With the help of my community over three months, we built these structures from found materials.
 Some from along the railway, others scavenged closer to townships.

 The space had really sprung to life and with the help of Jeff (woodsman and helped with a lot of the building) and Toni from Quorn who came up to do the gourmet bush food.